Testing the robustness of topological quantities evaluated from the modular Hamiltonian for a given wavefunction: Results

 \subsection{Hall conductance}

-The Hall conductance for the lattice model of the $1/2$ Laughlin, $1/4$ Laughlin, $1$ Moore-Read, and $1/3$ Moore-Read states are plotted in Figs.~\ref{subfig:hall2},~\ref{subfig:hall4},~\ref{subfig:hall1} and~\ref{subfig:hall3}, respectively.
+The Hall conductance for the lattice model of the $\nu{=}1$ IQH state and the Laughlin states at $\nu{=}1/2$, $1/3$, and $1/4$ are plotted along column 1 of Fig.~\ref{fig:all_topo_invariants_Laughlin} and the $1$, $1/2$, and $1/3$ Moore-Read states are plotted along column 1 of Fig.~\ref{fig:all_topo_invariants_Moore_Read}.
 We find that the mean Hall conductance approaches its large $N$ limit with fluctuations that decrease with increasing $N$.
 The numerical values for the largest systems are tabulated in Table~\ref{tab: Hall conductance}.
-For the largest systems, the error is about $0.8\%$, $12\%$, $5\%$ and $22\%$, compared to the large $N$ limit, for the $1/2$ Laughlin, $1/4$ Laughlin, $1$ Moore-Read, and $1/3$ Moore-Read states, respectively.
-These results show that the Hall conductance converges to its expected value fastest for the the $1/2$ Laughlin state, and slowest for the $1/3$ Moore-Read state.
+For the largest systems, the error is about $0.2\%$, $0.8\%$, $4\%$, and $12\%$ for the $\nu{=}1$ IQH state and the Laughlin states at $\nu{=}1/2$, $1/3$, and $1/4$, respectively, compared to the large $N$ limit.
+While for the Moore-Read at filling $1$, $1/2$ and $1/3$, the error is about $5\%$, 12\%, and $22\%$,, respectively.
+These results show that the Hall conductance converges to its expected value fastest for the $\nu{=}1$ IQH state, and slowest for the $1/3$ Moore-Read state.